 Taft real estate is some of the most expensive in Oklahoma, although Taft house values don't compare to the most expensive real estate in the U.S.

-When you are in Taft, you'll notice that it is more blue-collar than most other communities in America.
-38.46% of Taft’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Taft is a blue-collar town, with 38.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Taft is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Taft who work in office and administrative support (20.51%), healthcare suport services (12.82%), and healthcare (10.26%).

 A relatively large number of people in Taft telecommute to their jobs.
 Overall, about 17.95% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.